FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 4.10-2 User Management

--  **Add users**：Click the "Add" button, enter the job number, name, password and select the function.
+-  **Add users**:Click the "Add" button, enter the job number, name, password and select the function.

 .. important::
    The job number can be up to 10-digit integer, and the job number and password are uniquely checked, and the password is displayed in Braille.
 After the user is added successfully, you can enter the name and password to log in again.